hana-group/hana-ui/README.md

 On the other hand, for allowing user to use their own themes and import independent component, please add loaders for **scss** files in configuration file of webpack and ensure **the `node_modules` is not added to rule `exclude`.**

+>Note: hana-ui also supports typescript with d.ts files, and we commend you to use it !

 #### import hana-ui in your page

 Example: